Sailing single-handed nonstop around the world.

 Forgive me for asking the obvious, but where do you go to the toilet if there isn’t any?

-We have a special bucket made of carbon fiber.
+We have a special bucket made of carbon fibre.
 This contains a biodegradable plastic bag, which is thrown overboard after use.

 For the Vendée Globe you will spend almost three months alone on the high seas.
 Can you describe what that’s like?